Awwal-10/resume-keyword-matcher/README.md

 # 🔍 Resume Keyword Matcher

-A beginner-friendly Python app that compares your resume with a job description and shows keyword matches, missing skills, and a match percentage.
+I built a beginner-friendly Python app that compares your resume with a job description and shows keyword matches, missing skills, and a match percentage.
 Built with Streamlit for easy web access.

 ## 🚀 Live Demo